janelia-flyem/dvid/README.md

 * **Distributed operation**: Once a DVID dataset is created and loaded with data, it can be cloned to remote sites using user­-defined spatial extents.
-Each DVID server chooses how much of the data set is held locally. (_Status: Planned Q1 2014_)
+Each DVID server chooses how much of the data set is held locally. (_Status: Planned Q2 2014_)
 * **Versioning**: Each version of a DVID dataset corresponds to a node in a version DAG (Directed Acyclic Graph).
 Versions are identified through a UUID that can be composed locally yet are unique globally.
 Versioning and distribution follow patterns similar to distributed version control systems like git and mercurial.
 Provenance is kept in the DAG.  (_Status: Simple DAG and UUID support implemented.
-Versioned compression schemes have been worked out with implementation ~Q2 2014._)
+Versioned compression schemes have been worked out with implementation ~Q1 2014._)
 * **Denormalized Views**: For any node in the version DAG, we can choose to create denormalized views that accelerate particular access patterns.
 For example, quad trees can be created for XY, XZ, and YZ orthogonal views or sparse volumes can compactly describe a neuron.
 The extra denormalized data is kept in the datastore until a node is archived, which removes all denormalized key­-value pairs associated with that version node.
 Views of the same data can be eventually consistent.
-(_Status: Multi-scale quadtree, sparse volumes implemented.
+(_Status: Multi-scale quadtrees in XY, XZ, YZ, and sparse volumes implemented.
+Octree planned by Q2 2014.
 Framework for syncing of denormalized views planned Q1-2 2014._)
 * **Flexible Data Types**: DVID provides a well­-defined interface to data type code that can be easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization, versioning, provenance, and storage engines.
 It delegates datatype­-specific commands and processing to